Mesolatido/discord-js-bot-guide/a-basic-command-handler.md

 bot.login(config.token);
 ```

+> **Fair Warning**: The require() command here relies on *user input* to call a file, which can be dangerous.
+Your homework is to find a way to make sure *only* commands from the `./commands/` folder are called, and anything else such as `../../../../../etc/passwd` can't be loaded in memory because someone knows linux!

 ## Example commands

 This would be the content of the `./commands/ping.js` file, which is called with `!ping` (assuming `!` as a prefix)